rieckpil/progmot/content/post/proofread-one-year-course-release.md

 I thought that if I just had enough firepower (aka. money) for ads, I'd create a money machine.

-Living the dream where the CPA (cost per acquisition) is less than the generated revenue.
-A money perpetuum mobile.
+Living the dream where the CPA (cost per acquisition) is less than the generated revenue: a money perpetuum mobile.

 That didn't work - at least not for cold leads and a $150+ product.